MOEAFramework/MOEAFramework/docs/listOfOperators.md

 ## Overview

 This page details mutation and crossover operators built into the MOEA Framework.
-For problems with a single decision variable type, a default operator is automatically selected.
-See [Mixed Types](miscellaneousTopics.md#mixed-types) for instructions on configuring operators when combining two or more decision variable types.
+When constructing a new algorithm, default operators for each built-in type are automatically selected and configured.
+Mixed types are also supported by combining multiple operators.

-There are two ways to change the operator or the operator parameters.
-First, we can create the variation operator directly, in which case we pass the parameters to the constructor:
+The selected operator and its configuration can be changed.
+First, we can call the setter with the operator, passing any parameters into the constructor.

 <!-- java:examples/org/moeaframework/examples/configuration/SetConfigurationExample.java [37:37] -->